tseli0s/nvdialog/README.md

 # OS Versions Supported
 ## Windows
-Although most functions used by NvDialog were introduced back in Windows XP, they have not been tested for stability before Windows 8.1 (The oldest officially supported release by NvDialog) and if you are writing an application for such old systems you are on your own, either fork the codebase or open an issue.
+Although all functions used by NvDialog were introduced back in Windows XP, they have not been tested for stability before Windows 8.1 (The oldest officially supported release by NvDialog) and if you are writing an application for such old systems you are on your own, either fork the codebase or open an issue.

 ## macOS
 Only the very latest versions of macOS are supported.
 Older releases will at best throw a compiler error if compiling from source or a linking error otherwise.

+Some deprecated functions are used here and there when building for macOS.
+This shouldn't worry you since Apple does give enough time for developers to switch away without enforcing it.

 ## GNU/Linux
 Since there are well over 1000 distributions, there is no specific distribution requirement.
 However, your system must have these installed: